Janvi161945/TrafficFlowTracker/README.md

 The `config.py` file contains configuration parameters for TrafficFlowAnalyzer.
 Adjust these parameters based on your specific requirements.

-## Contributing

-Contributions are welcome!
-If you find a bug or have an idea for an improvement, please [open an issue](https://github.com/your-username/TrafficFlowAnalyzer/issues) or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - YOLOX: [GitHub Repository](https://github.com/Megvii-BaseDetection/YOLOX)
 - BYTETracker: [GitHub Repository](https://github.com/ifzhang/ByteTrack)
 - Ultralytics: [GitHub Repository](https://github.com/ultralytics/yolov5)

+## Trained Models

+The TrafficFlowAnalyzer project requires pre-trained models for vehicle detection and tracking.
+You can download the necessary models using the following steps:

+1. **Vehicle Detection Model (YOLOX):**
+   - Download the YOLOX model weights (`best.pt`).
+   - Save the weights in the  directory

+Make sure to download the correct version of the models that aligns with the project version.

+## Training Configuration

+If you are interested in training your own models, you can customize the training configuration using the `train.yaml` file.
+Modify the following parameters in the `train.yaml` file to suit your needs:

+- `train`: Path to the directory containing training images.
+- `val`: Path to the directory containing validation images.
+- `nc`: Number of classes (large, medium, small).
+- `names`: List of class names.
+- `backup`: Directory to save the model checkpoints during training.
+- `batch_size`: Training batch size.
+- `subdivisions`: Number of subdivisions per batch (reduce if running out of GPU memory).
+- `width`: Width of input images (should be a multiple of 32).
+- `height`: Height of input images (should be a multiple of 32).

+## Result Video

+After running TrafficFlowAnalyzer, you can find the result video in the project's root directory with the name `results.mp4`.
+This video contains the analyzed output with annotated bounding boxes, congestion information, and other relevant details.

+### Interpreting the Result Video

+- **Annotated Bounding Boxes:** Each detected and tracked vehicle is annotated with a bounding box.

+Feel free to watch the result video to gain insights into the traffic flow and congestion analysis performed by the TrafficFlowAnalyzer.

+## Contributing

+Contributions are welcome!
+If you find a bug or have an idea for an improvement, please [open an issue](https://github.com/your-username/TrafficFlowAnalyzer/issues) or submit a pull request.